 Benefits of Custodial and Non-Custodial Wallets

-Custodial wallets are ideal for users who value simplicity, convenience, and access to professional support.
-Because the private keys are managed by a trusted third party, there’s no pressure to handle complex security processes.
-If you forget your password or lose your device, customer support can help recover your account.
-These wallets typically feature user-friendly interfaces and are easier to navigate, making them a great choice for beginners or those less confident with tech.
-Many custodial services also follow regulatory standards and implement advanced security features like encryption, multi-signature authentication, and insurance coverage.
+Custodial wallets are ideal for users who appreciate simplicity, convenience and professional support.
+Since a trusted third party manages private keys, there is no need to understand complex security processes.
+If you forget your password or lose your device, the support service will help you restore access to your account.
+These wallets usually have intuitive interfaces and are easy to navigate, which makes them a great choice for beginners or those who are not too confident in technology.
+Many services also comply with regulatory standards and implement advanced security measures, including encryption, multi-signature and insurance coverage.

 Limitations